Kolarovszki/imperative-programming-practice/practice3/exercises.md

 7. Write two functions that run alternately.
 One, called a, divides the value obtained as a parameter by 2 and then calls function b with the result if it is greater than 0.
-Function b subtracts 1 from the value obtained and then calls t with the reduced value if it is even greater as 0.
+Function b subtracts 1 from the value obtained and then calls a with the reduced value if it is even greater as 0.
 Ask the user for the starting number and count how many ab iterations occur until it reaches 0.

 8. Calculate what percentage power is obtained if we score 17 out of a possible 20 (whole division problem - let's discuss how good it will be and how the result will be 0).

+9. Try operator chaining: `(a <b <c)`.

 ## Optional